 (https://www.dbcf.unisi.it/it/didattica/post-laurea/dottorati-di-ricerca/dottorato-di-ricerca-biochemistry-and-molecular-biology-1)

-At the end of each year, the training and teaching activities carried out must be reported, together with the research activity, in the annual report that the PhD student must submit to the Academic Board for evaluation and approval.
+At the end of each year, training activities carried out must be reported, together with the research activity, in the annual report that the PhD student must submit to the Academic Board for evaluation and approval.

 For information contact Prof. Lorenza Trabalzini lorenza.trabalzini@unisi.it